utn-fra-lse/lpc4337/README.md

 LPC43337 chip libraries for the MCUXpresso.
 Supports M4 and M0 cores.
 API is dependant on this libraries so it needs to be imported or referenced from the MCUXpresso's workspace in orther for the API to work.

+### cmsis

+Stands for Common Microcontroller Software Interface Standard.
+This directory includes the latest source code for a DSP library with some fixes that is specially designed for complex math in embedded systems with ARM architcture.

 ### config

 This directory has some `.xml` files that can be imported into a new project to easily configure all the paths to the api and the memory bank for the M0 core in dual core applications.

 ### etc

 This one contains a [lpc4337.cfg][cfg] file theat allows the MCUXpresso to be able to program and debug the current project with openocd.
-It also contains a legacy `lpc4337.cfg` file for an older version of the openocd (0.9.0).
+It also contains a legacy config file for an older version of the openocd (0.9.0).

 ### examples